zkopru-network/protocol-specification/SPEC.md

 #### [1.7]
 $s$ is the 32 bytes private key of the account.
-For the seamless user experience, Zkopru uses Ethereum account's private key for its corresponding Zkopru account's private seed key.
+For the seamless user experience, Zkopru uses Ethereum account's private key or deterministically derived key from it for its corresponding Zkopru account's private seed key.

 #### [1.8]
 Let $r, \mathbb{F}_r$ be defined in [1.2].